Ewing Sarcoma in Children

 - Burns, hair loss, nausea, diarrhea, poor bone growth, organ damage, and new cancers from radiation

-- Emotional and physical challenges from amputation
+- Emotional and physical challenges from dealing with the tumor, surgery, or other needed treatments

 - Heart and lung problems